openforis/sepal-doc/docs/source/setup/index.rst

 Navigate to other sections in this article by selecting links located in **On this page** in the right pane.

-Make contributions to the documentation by selecting :icon:`fa-solid fa-pencil` **Edit this page** in the right pane.
+Make contributions to the documentation by selecting :icon:`fas fa-pencil` **Edit this page** in the right pane.

 If you can't find what you're looking for, use the `GitHub issue tracker <https://github.com/openforis/sepal-doc/issues/new/choose>`_.